EEGMatch: Learning with Incomplete Labels for Semi-Supervised EEG-based Cross-Subject Emotion Recognition: Experimental Results

 \subsection{Benchmark databases}

-To evaluate the effectiveness of the proposed EEGMatch, we conduct extensive experiments on two well-known public emotional EEG databases: SEED\cite{zheng2015investigating} and SEED-IV\cite{zheng2018emotionmeter}.
-In the SEED database\cite{zheng2015investigating}, a total of three emotions (negative, neutral, and positive) were elicited using 15 movie clips, and the simultaneous EEG signals under the three emotional states were recorded from 15 subjects (7 males and 8 females) using the 62-channel ESI Neuroscan system.
-In the SEED-IV database\cite{zheng2018emotionmeter}, a total of four emotions (happiness, sadness, fear, and neutral) were elicited using 24 movie clips, and the simultaneous EEG signals under the four emotional states were also recorded from 15 subjects (7 males and 8 females) using the 62-channel ESI Neuroscan system.
+To evaluate the effectiveness of the proposed EEGMatch, we conduct extensive experiments on three well-known public emotional EEG databases: SEED\cite{zheng2015investigating}, SEED-IV\cite{zheng2018emotionmeter} and SEED-V\cite{liu2021comparing}.
+In the SEED database, a total of three emotions (negative, neutral, and positive) were elicited using 15 movie clips, and the simultaneous EEG signals under the three emotional states were recorded from 15 subjects (7 males and 8 females) using the 62-channel ESI Neuroscan system.
+In the SEED-IV database, a total of four emotions (happiness, sadness, fear, and neutral) were elicited using 24 movie clips, and the simultaneous EEG signals under the four emotional states were also recorded from 15 subjects (7 males and 8 females) using the 62-channel ESI Neuroscan system.
 Each subject attended three separate sessions, and each session included 24 trials corresponding to 24 different movie clips.
+In the SEED-V database, a total of five emotions (happiness, sadness, fear, disgust, and neutral) were elicited using 15 movie clips, and the simultaneous EEG signals under the five emotions were recorded from 16 subjects (6 males and 10 females) using the 62-channel ESI Neuroscan system.
+Each subject attended three separate sessions, and each session included 15 trials corresponding to 15 different movie clips.

 To make a fair comparison with the existing studies on the two benchmark databases, we also use the pre-computed differential entropy (DE) features as the model input.
 Specifically, for each trial, the EEG data was divided into a number of 1-second segments, and the DE features were extracted from each 1-second segment at the given five frequency bands (Delta, Theta, Alpha, Beta, and Gamma) from the 62 channels.
-Then, for each 1-second segment, it was represented by a 310-dimensional feature vector (5 frequency bands × 62 channels), which was further filtered by a linear dynamic system method for smooth purpose\cite{LDS2010,zheng2015investigating}.
+Then, for each 1-second segment, it was represented by a 310-dimensional feature vector (5 frequency bands × 62 channels), which was further filtered by a linear dynamic system method for smooth purpose as the literature \cite{LDS2010,zheng2015investigating}.